DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 Tables are arguably the most used (and useful) data structures in data science and data engineering.
 They come in different forms; some people call them spreadsheets, or dataframes.
 We're not fancy, so we won't do that: we'll call them tables.

-A depressingly large amount of (tabular) data comes in csv files, which is why we'll use one as an example here.
-Specifically, we will use [``JournalNodes1902.csv``](https://github.com/DHARPA-Project/kiara.examples/blob/main/data/journals/JournalNodes1902.csv).
+A depressingly large amount of (tabular) data comes in CSV files, which is why we'll use one as an example here.
+Specifically, we will use [``JournalNodes1902.csv``](https://github.com/DHARPA-Project/kiara.examples/blob/main/examples/data/journals/JournalNodes1902.csv).
 As stated above, this file contains information about historical medical journals (name, type, where it was from, etc.), and we'll later use it as the table which will provide node information in a network graph.
 We want to convert this file into a 'proper' table structure, because that will make subsequent processing faster, and also simpler in a lot of cases.
-'Proper", in this case means we'll convert it into a better format for internal use, for example containing information about the data type in each column, among other things.
+'Proper', in this case means we'll convert it into a better format for internal use, for example containing information about the data type in each column, among other things.

 ### Finding the right command, and how to use it